johanasplund/coffeefuck/README.md

 Usage: main.coffee <code> [-i <inputs>...]

 -h --help     Show this.
--v --version  Show the version.
+-v --version  Shows the version.
 -i --inputs   Specify inputs for each "," in order.
               Number of inputs must match the number of ",".
 ```